 - The CAN-Bus port of the Maxi GX, MultiPlus-II GX and EasySolar-II GX is a BMS-Can port.
 It can only be used to connect to managed batteries such as Freedomwon, BYD, Pylontech, BlueNova, MG Energy Systems and others, at 500kbps.
 Note that some early production batches had a labelling mistake: the port was labelled VE.Can.
 Which -unfortunately- is wrong.
 The hardware does not meet the requirements for a VE.Can port; and therefor is BMS-Can only.

 - A BMS-Can port is a port dedicated to be used for connecting managed batteries, such as Freedomwon, BYD, Pylontech, BlueNova, MG Energy Systems and others, only.
 It is not possible to connect Victron VE.Can products to that port.
-To connect such managed battery, use our special cables, and see documentation here.
+To connect such managed battery, use our VE.Can to CAN-bus BMS cable, and see Battery Compatibility documentation.
 Connect the side labelled 'VE.Can' into the BMS-Can/VE.Can port on the GX Device.
 And connect the other side to the battery.
 The baudrate of a BMS-Can port is fixed to 500kbps.

 - The GX Touch connects to the Cerbo GX using a single cable; fixed permanently to the GX Touch, which on the other end splits into a USB and a connector for the video signal.
-Both need to be inserted into the Cerbo GX, taking one of the three USB ports.
+Both need to be inserted into the Cerbo GX before powering up, taking one of the three USB ports.
 The USB part of the cable is used to power the GX Touch.
 The cable is 2 meters in length; and can not be extended in length.

 - The secondary CAN port, available on some GX devices as per table above, can be configured to be used as a BMS-Can port, as well as other profiles.
 For details, see manual.